-ACDS, AS A PROGRAM INTERVENTION, LACKS INTEGRITY
+ACDS.
+AS A PROGRAM INTERVENTION, LACKS INTEGRITY

 In a social program environment, the intervention (or treatment) is usually stable, distinct and applied at a point in time; that is, it has integrity.
 In an ACDS environment, the intervention (which is the ACDS itself or a part of it) lacks integrity.
-As observed throughout the report, the ACDS is in a constant state of change (being either developed, or upgraded, or modified, or redeveloped); the ACDS then, as an intervention, is unstable, amorphous and not bounded within a period of time.
+As observed throughout the report, the ACDS is in a constant state of change (undergoing either a development, or an upgrading, or a modification, or a redevelopment); the ACDS then, as an intervention, is unstable, amorphous and not bounded within a period of time.
 Further, the fact that most ACDS mainframes are located in state data centers makes it very difficult to identify the ACDS intervention from the overall operation of the state data center.